GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 ![Resize](/images/concurrent-vs-parallel-vs-asynchronous/concurrent-cpu-bound.png?width=800px)

 Here each number presents id that was passed to the method and each color represents a diferent virtual thread.
 Each task is executed on a different virtual thread, however, these threads are sharing the time of single physical thread (CPU0).
-Basically, our physical thread is giving a fraction of it's time to each of the threads, so they could all do some work.
+Our physical thread is giving a fraction of it's time to each of the virtual threads, so they could all do some work.

 ## Parallel vs Concurrent Wrap up